-Despite the number of cyber breaches that have occurred over the past 5 years or so, many companies continue to forgo the need for cyber insurance to protect their businesses.
+Despite the number of cyber breaches that have occurred over the past five years or so, many companies continue to forgo the need for cyber insurance to protect their businesses.
 Many see it as an unneeded expense.
 Others think their practices are enough to keep hackers away.

 Cyber Liability in the broadest sense is when any of your PIN information is vulnerable to a breach.
-This insurance helps with the payouts in the event your company is breach and to help with the various costs associated with a breach.
+This insurance helps with the payouts in the event that your company is breach and to help with the various costs associated with a breach.
 These include coaching, forensics, damage and even new equipment if the issue was severe.